Life-Skills Checklist for Young Adults: What Really Matters After High School

 Boundary Setting: Establishing personal limits in friendships, romantic relationships, and workplace interactions promotes respect and reduces stress.

 Conflict Resolution: Approaching disagreements calmly, focusing on solutions rather than blame, and knowing when to compromise or walk away are vital skills.
+Learning to manage anger and cultivate patience for greater emotional resilience can prevent conflicts from escalating and strengthen relationships.

 Social Networking: Understanding how to build and maintain professional and personal networks, including appropriate use of social media, can open doors to opportunities.
+As careers develop, knowing how to build relationships and navigate workplace politics without compromising your values becomes increasingly important.

 5. Safety and Problem-Solving: Navigating Life’s Challenges